anil-ajax/Python_numPy_Sample_Code/README.md

 # Environment Setup
-* install numpy - Python 3.7 laready contains NumPy.
-Otherwise you can do pip install numpy.
+* Install numpy - Python 3.7 laready contains NumPy.
+Otherwise you can do using command pip install numpy.
-* install seaborn.
-Do pip install seaborn.
+* Install seaborn.
+Do by command pip install seaborn.